Litee/AgentZorge/README.md

 # AgentZorge
 AgentZorge is a plugin for Resharper simplifying work with mocking libraries (e.g. Moq).
 To install use standard Resharper plugins management UI.

-# Supported features
+## Supported features

-*Moq:*
-* Suggest variable names based on mocked interface
+* Moq: Suggest variable names based on mocked interface

-# Compatibility
+## Compatibility

 * Only C# langauage is supported
-* Only Reshareper 8.2.x is supported (to be improved soon)
+* Only Reshareper 8.2.x is supported (more versions soon)